"

 • Ectopic fat is fat within muscles and organs.

 From studies looking into chronic disease risk we know that a body fat content of 21 – 35 % carries the lowest risk for women and for men that number is 8 – 24 %.
-You might have noticed that women have a higher goal.
+You might have noticed that women have a higher healthy fat mass.
 Women need this additional fat mass for reproductive function.

 Body fat under 12 % for women and under 3 – 5 % for men is associated with fertility issues, reduced bone health, muscle wasting and an impaired immune system.

-Since we are on the topic of smart trackers.
+Since we are on the topic of smart watches.
 Studies show that using smart watches to track daily activity increases awareness and motivation.
-People using trackers increased physical activity by 60 %.
-While smart watch tracking works well to increase physical activity studies also show that tracking does not work as well for improving eating or sleep habits.
+People using these trackers increased physical activity by 60 %.
+Studies also show that tracking does not work as well for improving eating or sleep habits.

 When we determine if weight is healthy or not, the BMI can scan populations for individual follow-up.

 A better health indicator is body composition.
 In addition to body fat we also need to consider where the fat is located.
-Bodyweight located in the midsection is called central obesity having the appearance of an apple shaped body.
-Central obesity carries a higher risk for chronic diseases than a pear shaped body when adipose tissue is distributed around the hips and thighs.
-Additional subcutaneous fat carries a lower risk for chronic diseases than visceral fat in the stomach.
+Bodyweight located in the midsection is called central obesity.
+These individuals tend to have the appearance of an apple-shaped body.
+Central obesity carries a higher risk for chronic diseases than a pear-shaped body when adipose tissue is distributed around the hips and thighs.
+Increased subcutaneous fat carries a lower risk for chronic diseases than visceral fat in the stomach.

-Body fat distribution can be determine by measuring the waist circumference.
+Body fat distribution can be determined by measuring the waist circumference.
 Physicians should follow up with further assessment if women have a waist circumference over 35 inches and men over 40 inches.

 3. Weight Loss Is Possible, But the Maintenance Of the Lower Weight Is Extremely Difficult

 The reality of weight loss is frustrating.
-Only 20 % of people losing about 10 % of their weight maintain the lost weight at the end of the year.
-Looking at long-term weight loss maintenance the reality is even more sobering with the majority of people slowly gaining the weight back or even exceeding the starting weight.
+Only 20 % of people who lost about 10 % of their weight maintain the lower weight at the end of the year.
+Looking at long-term weight loss maintenance the reality is even more sobering with the majority of people slowly gaining the weight back or even exceeding the weight at the beginning of the weight loss journey.

-Health care provider often chalked up this inability to maintain a healthy weight to a lack of discipline or just laziness.
+Health care provider often chalk up this inability to maintain a healthy weight to a lack of discipline or just laziness.
 This is far from the physiological facts.
-During the next slides we will explore what happens during weight loss and maintenance.
+During the next slides we will explore what happens during weight loss and maintenance of the lower weight.

 First let’s explore why so many Americans gain weight in the first place.
 Energy balance is regulated by two systems.